 As time passes, the technology succeeds and becomes “life as usual,” but without any of the fanfare as years before.
 It happens slowly.
-There is no explosive, magic moment when everyone adopted the technology
+There is no explosive, magic moment when everyone adopted the technology.

 Example: 2006 – 2018 Ordering Groceries Online

-With the introduction of Amazon Prime, ordinary people can buy ordinary items (toothpaste, socks, cooking supplies) at great prices and have it quickly delivered to their homes.
+With the introduction of Amazon Prime, ordinary people can buy ordinary items (toothpaste, socks, cooking supplies) at great prices and have them quickly delivered to their homes.
 This created a cultural shift.
 This has become life as usual in America.